 EMPPairedEndSequences: Multiplexed paired-end read sequence data that has been generated according to the Earth Microbiome Project sequencing protocol.
 See Importing data for details about importing this data type.
 This type is currently defined in the q2-demux plugin, but in the future will likely be moved to

-TaxonomicClassifier: A trained machine-learning based classifier that can be used for performing taxonomic assignment on sequences.
+TaxonomicClassifier: A trained classifier that can be used for performing taxonomic assignment on sequences.
 This type is defined in the q2-feature-classifier plugin.